 Instructions

-- In a baking dish (approximately 6x8.5 inches (16x22 cm)), combine the cream of mushroom soup, milk, soy sauce, salt, pepper, and nutmeg.
-Mix until smooth.
+- In a 16x22 cm (6x8.5-inch) baking dish, combine the cream of mushroom soup, milk, salt, black pepper, and nutmeg.
+Stir until smooth and creamy.

-- Add the blanched green beans to the baking dish and toss to coat them evenly with the sauce.
+- Add the blanched green beans to the dish and toss gently so they are well coated in the sauce.
+Sprinkle two-thirds of the fried onions over the beans and mix them in so they're evenly distributed with the sauce.

-- Sprinkle the remaining fried onions evenly over the top, and bake for an additional 5 minutes, or until the onions are golden and crispy.
+- Remove from the oven, scatter the remaining fried onions evenly on top, and return to the oven for 5 minutes, until the topping is golden and crispy.

-- Serve hot as a side dish to complement your main course.
+- Serve hot as a comforting Thanksgiving side.

 Notes